-In our view FL offers one of the most attractive risk adjusted return opportunities within the utility sector globally and is a material stock price driver for portfolio positions of NextEra Energy and Emera Inc.
+In our view FL offers one of the most attractive risk adjusted return opportunities within the utility sector globally.

 Touring Emera Inc's Bayside Power Station in Tampa

 Source: First State Investments.

 Energy infrastructure - gas fuels the sunshine state

 FL does not produce material amounts of oil or natural gas.
 As a result the vast majority of its energy transportation and storage infrastructure is dedicated to the importation of natural gas and refined oil products, for consumption within the state.
 FL's natural gas needs are supplied predominantly by three transmission pipelines, all owned by listed infrastructure firms.
 In 2017, 87% of the natural gas delivered to FL was used to generate electricity6.